timfayz/SEM/docs/guide.md

 /       \/     \ \
 .bg-blue .pdd-sm .brd-thin  - - - elements
 ```
-So mixes can be used as a solution to create one-level hierarchy (**if necessary**) or for *indivisible objects*.
+So mixes can be used as a solution to create one-level hierarchy (if necessary) or for *indivisible objects*.
 There is no concept of *subset* for mixes.
-Because separating logic it's up to you how to do it better.
+Because separating logic and how to do it better - it's up to you.
 [...]

+## Intentionally missed

 ### Recommendations on using elements and mixes
 Let's consider when we shouldn't create elements:

 >
-- add
+- WIP

 When you add new elements ask yourself: